Staying well: Children and families

 - a directory of local services and organisations that can help is also available

 The government has issued advice for parents and carers on looking after the mental health and wellbeing of children or young people during the coronavirus (COVID-19) outbreak.

 We’ve also gathered some resources for parents and carers.

-Young Minds - the children and young people charity offers advice on talking to your child about coronavirus and telephone support
+Young Minds - the children and young people's charity offers advice on supporting your child during the coronavirus pandemic

 Anna Freud National Centre for Children and Families offers advice on children’s mental health